Sunday, 30 September 2018

 As regular readers will perhaps remember, I've been replacing old, faded, rippled and mottled posters and pin-ups that have adorned my bedroom walls for up to 43 years in some cases, with new, freshly printed replicas.
 With some, I've scanned the original images and then restored them by means of digital technology, but that can be extremely time-consuming and the results can be variable.
 With others, I've scanned duplicate editions that were purchased at the same time as the issues I mutilated for use of their covers, and in some instances I've just recently tracked down replacements to scan and print.

 Such an example is the issue that sits at the top of this post.
 A few days ago, I noticed that the Dragonslayer cover on my wall was looking a bit faded, so I removed it, scanned it, tweaked it, and then printed out a fresher copy.
 However, after affixing it to the wall, I decided to buy a replacement copy of the 1981 magazine to add back to my collection.
-I got it from QUICKSILVER COMICS and they lived up to their name.
+I purchased it from QUICKSILVER COMICS and they lived up to their name.
 I ordered it on Wednesday and it arrived today, so well done them.
 However, I was surprised at just how colourful and vibrant the cover was, compared to my original cover and even its home-produced enhanced facsimile.

 I knew the cover that had been on the wall was faded, but I hadn't realised just how badly until I laid eyes on the mag that arrived today.
 Take a look for yourself.
 That's the replacement above, the original I bought back in '81 is below.
 Well, there was only one thing for it - I immediately scanned the cover of the new mag and printed out a copy to replace the one I put on the wall only two days ago.
 What a difference it makes.
 Incidentally, the contents of the mag were illustrated by the recently departed MARIE SEVERIN, so it's good to have it for that fact alone.